 As you won’t have any modules or units, you’ll be entirely assessed on the strengths of your thesis.
 This will be done via an oral examination (similar to a PhD) in front of a panel of examiners.

 You will be assessed for the accuracy of your findings and understanding.
 You will also be asked to summarise your thesis and ask questions on your methodology, theoretical framework and literature review.

 How long is it and how many credits is it worth?

 Normally it’s a two-year long course for a full-time student or four-to-five as a part-time study.

 Similarly to a PhD, an MPhil doesn’t have a credit value as they are not made up of individually assessed modules or units.

 Which career path can an MPhil steer you towards?

 Unfortunately, there is no definitive answer to which career path an MPhil can steer you towards.
 In fact, it is solely based on what you decide to pick.

-If you pick a technology base thesis, you could theoretically steer towards engineering, product manager or a scientist.
+If you pick a technology-based thesis, you could theoretically steer towards engineering, product management or a scientist.
 If you base it upon a historical event, it could lead you towards a teaching career, politics or even as a museum curator and historian.

 If you don’t have a specific role in mind, there are universal roles which look for skills in researching and writing.
 These include;